systelab/systelab-schematics/README.md

-# systelab-schematics
+# Systelab Angular Schematics

-This repository is a basic Schematic implementation that serves as a starting point to create and publish Schematics.
+This repository is a basic Schematic implementation that serves as a starting point to create and publish Schematics to work with [systelab-components](https://github.com/systelab/systelab-components).

 ## Working with the repo